allpix-squared/allpix-squared/src/modules/DepositionPointCharge/README.md

 * `number_of_charges`: Number of charges to deposit inside the sensor.
 Defaults to 1.
 Only used for models `point` and `scan`.
 * `number_of_steps`: Number of steps over the full sensor thickness at which charge carriers are deposited.
 Only used for `mip` model.
 Defaults to 100.
 * `model`: Model according to which charge carriers are deposited.
 For `point`, charge carriers are deposited at a specific point for every event.
 For `scan`, the point where charge carriers are deposited changes for every event.
 For `mip`, charge carriers are deposited along a line through the full sensor thickness.
 Defaults to `point`.
 * `position`: Position in local coordinates of the sensor, where charge carriers should be deposited.
 Expects three values for local-x, local-y and local-z position in the sensor volume and defaults to `0um 0um 0um`, i.e. the center of first (lower left) pixel.
-Only used for the `point` and `mip` models, the latter only uses the x and y coordinates.
+Only used for the `point` and `mip` models, for the latter providing a 2D position is sufficient since it only uses the x and y coordinates.

 ### Usage